7 Sauces That Will Make Your Gnocchi Game Unstoppable

 You’ve seen it in the store.
 You’ve seen it on menus.
 You’ve probably mispronounced it once or twice.
 You may have even seen videos of how to make it and thought, “That looks easy, I should really try that.”
 No?
 Just me?
 Well, let’s just say it didn’t go amazingly.

 Gnocchi (The ‘g’ is silent by the way, in case you’re still mispronouncing it — no judgment) are small Italian dumplings, often made from potato though sometimes from ricotta cheese as well.
 Luckily for me, I don’t have to resort to making my own.
 Potato gnocchi are easy to find kosher in almost any supermarket.

 Personally, I enjoy using the Bartenura brand gnocchi since they don’t require freezing or refrigerating.
 Plus, they taste great and even have a spinach variety, which adds even more flavor and versatility.

 But what do you do once you follow the package directions?
-How are you supposed to eat them?
+How are you supposed to eat gnocchi?
 Well, friends.
 That’s where the fun begins!
-Gnocchi is a great vehicle for any number of sauces.
+Gnocchi are a great vehicle for any number of sauces.
 The possibilities are endless.
-Here are enough for you to have a different gnocchi every day of the week.
+Here are enough recipes for you to have a different gnocchi every day of the week.